quent-p/master-thesis/README.md

 - Minimum threshold: 3,000 words and 100 sentences per report
 - FinBERT and ClimateBERT models are downloaded automatically
-- The script resumes where it left off (no recalculation if already done)

 ---

 *Developed as part of a Master's thesis in sustainability accounting.*